-Figure 32: Relationships between long-term mean water depth (calculated at PSU scale) and 3 measures of the strength of elevation-vegetation associations (correlation between sawgrass abundance and elevation (top); Mantel's correlation coefficient [r], which is the multivariate equivalent of Pearson's correlation coefficient (middle); and the elevation difference between the two ordination
+Figure 34: Relationships between long-term mean water depth (calculated at PSU scale) and 3 measures of the strength of elevation-vegetation associations (correlation between sawgrass abundance and elevation (top); Mantel's correlation coefficient [r], which is the multivariate equivalent of Pearson's correlation coefficient (middle); and the elevation difference between the two ordination clusters).

-Figure 33: Spatial patterns of elevation-vegetation associations (as measured by Mantel's correlation coefficient [r], which is the multivariate equivalent of pearson's correlation coefficient).
+Figure 35: Spatial patterns of elevation-vegetation associations (as measured by Mantel's correlation coefficient [r], which is the multivariate equivalent of Pearson's correlation coefficient).
 Colors indicate the strength of association between elevation and vegetation community structure.
 Hatching indicates PSUs that were not sampled (PSU 5 in WCA 2) or that were excluded from the analysis because they lie outside the historic distribution of the ridge-slough landscape (PSUs 8, 10, 14, 16 in ENP).

-Figure 34: Relationship between microtopographic variability (as measured by standard deviation of elevation within each PSU) and vegetation community distinctiveness (as measured by distance separating clusters in ordinations space).
-The vertical line separates PSUs in the upper and lower mode of elevation variance (Fig. 18), and the horizontal line separates PSUs in the upper and lower mode of community distinctiveness (Figure 28).
-Resulting quadrants correspond to hypothesized pathways of degradation (Fig. 5).
+Figure 36: Relationship between microtopographic variability (as measured by standard deviation of elevation within each PSU) and vegetation community distinctiveness (as measured by distance separating clusters in ordinations space).
+Top: symbols indicate Everglades Basin.
+Bottom: Symbols indicate long-term mean water depth.